Oksil-Joo/oksil_J_dataViz_v2/README.md

 # Rock Paper Scissors in Python!

-### Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!
+### **Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!**

 Prerequisites: All you need is [Python 3](https://www.python.org/) to play

-Clone the project, navigate to the correct directory - 'cd directory name' - and run the 'game.py' file in a Python 3 Terminal window for macOS / Linux
+Clone the project, navigate to the correct directory - `cd directory name` - and run the `game.py` file in a Python 3 Terminal window for macOS / Linux

 The rules are the same as the classic game.
 1.paper covers Rock